-The latest pro-life gimmick (they call it a "strategy") is the Disability Abortion Ban.
+The latest pro-life "strategy" is the Disability Abortion Ban.
 Just to clarify, Abolish Abortion Florida maintains that every single child is God's image-bearer and a gift from God.
 We believe that no child should ever be intentionally killed in the womb under any circumstances whatsoever.

 Disability Abortion Ban bills were introduced by both Florida's House and Senate this last session.
 The bills died at the end of the session, but the House passed HB1221 after making some modifications in committee (regarding definitions, and mandating the provision of educational literature).

 According to John Stemberger, Florida's pro-life guru, the Disability Abortion Ban is one of two pro-life legislative priorities for the upcoming 2022 legislative session (the other one is the pain-capable ban.
 Read all about it here.
 If these bills are refiled next session, they are likely to be substantially similar (if not identical) to these.
 That is why this article is being written.
-Many of us have talked ourselves blue in the face trying to convince Mr. Stemberger (a Christian attorney) that regulating the act of murder is evil, and that states have the authority and duty to nullify evil and unconstitutional Supreme Court decisions.
-So far, he's ignoring us and supporting iniquitous decrees that allow the murder of certain classes of children.
+Many of us have tried to convince Mr. Stemberger (a Christian attorney) that regulating the act of murder is evil, and that states have the authority and duty to nullify evil and unconstitutional Supreme Court decisions.
+So far, Mr. Stemberger chooses to continue supporting iniquitous decrees that allow the murder of certain classes of children.

 Mrs. Grall also penned 2020's Parental Consent Act, which sailed through both houses and was signed into law.
 The Parental Consent Act states that a minor child must (sometimes) have (one of) her parent's consent to get an abortion.
-Of course, the girl can get around that by getting a waiver from a court, if she convinces the judge she has good reason not to tell them.
-Abortionists love to give advice to young girls as to how to go about getting a waiver.
-The state even provides free attorneys to help the girls out.
-But that is usually not even necessary, because more often than not, Grandma and Grandpa are only too willing to sign off on the killing of their grandbabies.
-It is an almost everyday occurrence to see young teen girls being practically dragged in (and sometimes literally dragged in) to the abortuary by one or both parents to kill their grandchild.
-We would be pretty shocked if the Parental Consent Act has saved any babies.
+Of course, with not too much finagling, a girl can get around that by obtaining a waiver from a court, if she convinces the judge she has good reason not to tell them.
+Hired baby killers love to give advice to young girls as to how to go about getting a waiver.
+The state even provides free attorneys to help the girls prevail in their quest to murder their babies.
+But that is not usually even necessary, because more often than not, Grandma and Grandpa are only too willing to sign off on the killing of their grandbabies.
+It is an almost everyday occurrence to see young teen girls being practically dragged in (and sometimes literally dragged in) to the abortuary by one or both parents to butcher their grandchild.
+We would be pretty shocked if the Parental Consent Act has saved any babies (look for those statistics in an upcoming blog).
 However many it may have saved, how many more could have been saved by abolishing abortion altogether?